acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 <img src="../fig/os-screens/Volumes.png" alt="OpenStack Dashboard Volumes" style="width: 100%;"/>

 ### Images
+Images are files which contain data from a hard drive or volume.
 Images allow you to make copies or backups of your volumes and virtual machines.
-Volumes can be created from an Image so that they contain the data in the Image.
+Volumes can be created from an Image by coping the data the Image contains to the volume.
 Images can be private to your project, shared with others, or completely public.
-There are a number of public images provided by the Compute Canada Cloud to be used as starting points for your virtual machines (e.g. Images containing the Ubuntu Linux operating system).
+There are a number of public images provided by the Compute Canada Cloud to be used as starting points for virtual machines (for example and image containing the Ubuntu Linux operating system).
 Images can be downloaded and used in other clouds or with desktop tools such as [VirtualBox](https://www.virtualbox.org/) which allows you to run your cloud VMs on your laptop.

 <img src="../fig/os-screens/Images.png" alt="OpenStack Dashboard Images" style="width: 100%;"/>

 ### Access and Security

 The Access & Security panel serves a number of functions.
 It allows you to set rules to dictate which ports data can be sent and received from and to your VMs limiting the types of interactions your VM can have with the outside world using the "Security Groups" tab.
 You can specify a "key" to access your VMs on the "Key Pairs" tab (we will talk more about keys in the next episode).
-The Access & Security panel allows you to set Floating IPs to access your VMs from the outside world and finally to access your OpenStack projects from command line tools, which we will talk about later in this course.
+The Access & Security panel allows you allocate Floating IPs to use in your project to access your VMs from the outside world and finally to allows you to access your OpenStack projects from command line tools on the *API Access* tab, which we will talk about later in this course.

 <img src="../fig/os-screens/Access-and-security.png" alt="OpenStack Dashboard Access and Security" style="width: 100%;"/>

+> ## Public images
+> Look at the images panel and see what images are available to create new virtual machines.
+Do you recongnize any of the image operating system names and or versions?
+>
+> > ## Solution
+> > There are:
+> > * CentOS 6/7
+> > * Ubuntu 14/16
+> > * Fedora 25/26
+> > * Debian 8/9
+> > * Windows Server 2012
+> {: .solution}
+{: .challenge}